MekaSid/Octordle-AI/README.md

 3. Results

-Since there's no automated validation process available, the algorithm's performance was assessed by running Octordle 100 times.
+Since there's no automated validation process available, the algorithm's performance was assessed by running Octordle manually 100 times.
 Here are the results:

 <img src="results.png" alt="Results" width="50%" height="50%">